marioortizmanero/speedbumpapp.com/content/en/blog/draft-monetization/index.md

 This is particularly important in this space.
 People are increasingly aware of the problems caused by excessive social media usage.
 But not to a point where the majority does something about it.

 At the same time, I need money.
 Not just for myself, but also to grow the business.
 Promoting your app costs money, but making your app more known is precisely how you make it accessible.
 Building something and waiting for everyone isn't perfect -- it takes a very long time and hits limits.

+## Wrapping up

+Here are the monetization options for SpeedBump:

+- One time payment for Pro features
+- Hibernating subscriptions for Pro features
+- Advertisements through partnerships

 [^rounding]: Numbers are rounded for simplicity.
 [^location]: Prices may vary according to the country.
 This analysis was based in Germany.